 In private equity funds, the investor will typically purchase the entire company, and implement restructuring and change the company in ways they see fit to meet their growth aims whereas in a venture capital fund the company will typically be managed by those who it was managed by before.

-To summarise some of the main fundamentals of each:
+To summarize some of the main fundamentals of each:

 - Venture capital: Starts with people and being pitched to wealthy investors to assist in funding the start up.
 Starts with people and then works to see what numbers of profit can be obtained.

-We hope you have enjoyed our post and if you would like to find out more about venture capital and private equity funds Goodwin have a vast amount of useful information.
+If you would like to find out more about venture capital and private equity funds, Goodwin has a vast amount of useful information.
 In the meantime, stay posted to the blog for our next financial tip.